Social media companies push Ukrainian users to add safeguards

-These kinds of posts have flooded in since Russia launched its attack this week.
+These kinds of posts have flooded in since Russia launched its attack against Ukraine this week.
 Most of the accounts don’t belong to professional journalists or activists, but to regular people coping with a traumatic situation or to make their opposition heard.
 That means most people may not have the security experience or knowledge to protect their identities or location.
 Without the right settings, a simple social media update could expose people to Russian military intelligence and they could even be targeted for retaliation, either online or in real life.

 It’s a worst-case scenario that social media companies are all too familiar with from other conflicts around the world and even protests in the United States.